We get a lot of questions in our e-mail about Lumineers. Let me tell you what I think about them.

 So is that a good idea - to not prepare the teeth before placing porcelain veneers?

 Placing extra-thin porcelain veneers without any tooth preparation actually makes the artistry of a new smile makeover more difficult.
 But the way Lumineers is promoted to dentists, they make it sound easier.
 Adding 0.3 millimeter to the thickness of the teeth can easily make them look bulky.
 They also have to be made about 2 millimeters longer.
 And they could end up with a rounded look, because they have to be feathered out on the sides.
 Now with great artistic skills, a dentist and a laboratory technician can work within these constraints and still produce a beautiful result, but it is harder, not easier.
 Lumineers, however, seem to attract dentists with less artistic inclination and skill, because that is the focus of Den-Mat's marketing efforts.
-I haven't yet seen a Lumineers case that looked beautiful to my eyes.
-So the question becomes, is the tradeoff worth it?
-Is the idea of not having your teeth prepared attractive enough to you that you will sacrifice the beauty of the smile design?
+I haven't yet seen a Lumineers case that I would judge as beautiful.
+I have seen no-prep cases where the results looked beautiful, but never with Lumineers.
+Again, that could be a combination of the lower quality esthetics produced by the Lumineers lab and the type of dentists who tend to do Lumineers cases.

 Let's illustrate with a case study.
 Below is a case that was posted on the Lumineers website in late December 2008 as a "case of the week:"